Moon Jae-in: Human rights lawyer

 After becoming a lawyer, he worked under future president Roh Moo-hyun in the 1980s.
 Along with Roh, he took cases involving the labor rights issues and became renowned for his work in human rights.
 As a member of the Busan Bar Association, Moon investigated the child labor camp known as the Brothers Home.

 He was a founding member of the progressive South Korean newspaper, The Hankyoreh, in 1988.

 Roh Moo-hyun administration

 Yielding to Roh's insistence, Moon became Roh's campaign manager during his presidential bid.
 After Roh's victory, Moon became Roh's close aide holding various roles in a presidential administration.
 Moon held roles as Senior Presidential Secretary for Civil Affairs, Senior Presidential Secretary for Civil Society and Chief Presidential Secretary from 2003 to 2008.

-When the National Assembly voted to impeach Roh in 2004, Moon led the legal delegation for Roh at the Constitutional Court and won the case.
+When the National Assembly voted to impeach Roh on violating election laws in 2004, Moon led the legal delegation for Roh at the Constitutional Court and won the case.

 Moon, as Roh's chief of staff, led the preparation committee of the 2nd Inter-Korean Summit but did not attend the summit.
+Moon served as the chief mourner and the head of the funeral committee when Roh died by suicide after the latter was embroiled in a high-profile corruption and bribery investigation in May 2009, which deeply affected Moon.
+He reportedly held then-President Lee Myung-bak politically responsible for Roh's death, an accusation he denied when Lee publicly accused Moon of orchestrating a political vendetta after the Moon administration launched anti-corruption investigations into Lee once in power.